TiBillet/Lespass/booking/doc/tibillet-booking-spec.md

 5. Volunteer can delete any booking on behalf of a member.
 Refund is handled manually.
-6. Volunteer can create an ad-hoc booking for any resource, date, and time, regardless of the Slot Template.
+6. Volunteer can create an ad-hoc booking for any resource, date, and time, regardless of the Weekly Opening.

 ### 4.4 Public Booking Page